Paris with kids

 No need to say it’s better when it’s nice and warm.
 What really matters is the timing: without online booking you can shorten this waiting time at around 8 pm when everybody is having dinner.
 And if you get lucky, you can enjoy a beautiful sunset!

-Eiffel Tower wait times forecast for 2015
+Eiffel Tower wait times forecast for 2016 (no recent update)

 It is good to know that if you want to take some beautiful pictures: 20000 light bulbs twinkle 5 minutes before each hour, from dusk till 1 o’clock in the morning.

 Valid to 2nd floor: Adult: 16,30 EUR, 12/24 years’ old : 8,10 EUR, 4/11 years’ old: 4,10 EUR.

 To top: Adult: 25,50 EUR, 12/24 years’ old : 12,70 EUR, 4/11 years’ old: 6,40 EUR.

 Adult: 10,20 EUR, 12/24 years’ old : 5,10 EUR, 4/11 years’ old: 2,50 EUR.

 You have bought a ticket for the second floor (lift or stairs) and you decide that finally it would be good to go to the top.
 The Eiffel Tower is prepared for this and has a ticket office on the second floor which sells a special ticket for 6 euros just to go the 3rd floor.

 - Internet reservations